English-German translations for private clients

 Buying a property abroad is no longer a rare occurrence.
 In fact, a lot of British citizens have property in the cities and holiday regions of Germany, Austria and Switzerland.
 Contact me if you need assistance with understanding German language documents for a house or flat purchased abroad.
 I recommend entering into a long-term business relationship.
 This enables me to charge you on an hourly basis pro rata, rather than applying a minimum fee for each small transaction.
 This makes my English-German translation services very affordable.

 While the UK was a full member of the European Union, it was relatively simple to own property in Germany, Austria or Switzerland.
-However, the legal systems vary greatly and may vary even more after Brexit.
+However, the legal systems vary greatly and requirements vary even more after Brexit.
 And this does not only apply to the process of buying property but also to inheritance laws.
 Indeed, there are many pitfalls for potential foreign property owners and landlords.

 If you are not completely familiar with the legal system or the language of the country in which you plan to buy a property, please engage a translator for your own peace of mind.
 They can reassure you that you are not only buying what you think you are buying, but also that the sale conditions are acceptable to you and that you understand your legal obligations.
 Please find an excellent UK guide on buying property abroad on the gov.uk website.
 However, if you don’t live in the UK, try searching for “guide on how to buy property abroad” in German.
 Not only consumer organisations and government departments but also some law firms and property agents provide useful information.